gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 Ensure you are running the latest wallet version.

-You can try using the snapshot which you can get [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip).
+You can try using a snapshot (File -> Snapshot Download) or you can download from [here](https://snapshot.gridcoin.us/snapshot.zip) and apply it manually.

 While it downloads, delete the peers.dat in your data folder - you may have a bad peer group.